clavisound/SlimLoRa/README.md

 # TODO's (PR's welcome) - In order of importance.

+- [ ] More regions.
+Currently on EU868
 - [ ] Add pin mappings infrastucture for other boards.
 - [ ] Make DevNonce random.
 - [ ] Confirmed Uplink